 (at around 1h 9 mins) Near the end, Marybeth refuses to take the alien drug test by saying she's allergic.
 Jordana Brewster's character Delilah says, "Yeah, and I'm Portuguese."
 In real life, Brewster can speak fluent Portuguese.

 (at around 43 mins) In a scene where students are being called to the principal's office, one name called is Thomas Nix.
 In reality, Tommy Nix is one of director Robert Rodriguez's friends from college.
 He helped Rodriguez write his second feature Roadracers (1994).

 In exchange for product placement in this film for clothier Tommy Hilfiger's fashion line, the teens from the movie's cast appeared together in a TV commercial & print ad campaign for Tommy Jeans throughout 1998.

-Harry Jay Knowles: The bespectacled, red-haired teacher having his injury examined by Nurse Harper (Salma Hayek).
+Harry Jay Knowles: (at around 12 mins) the bespectacled, red-haired teacher having his injury examined by Nurse Harper (Salma Hayek).
 Knowles, most famous for his movie news website "Ain't it Cool News," is a long time friend of Robert Rodriguez and a fellow resident of Austin, Texas, where this movie was filmed.

 Zeke's home appears to be the same home featured in Multiplicity (1996).
 If so, the cracked drive way, is an obvious nod to the opening scene in Multiplicity.
 Things went wrong when the wrong driveway's concrete was broken up.